mdedwards/slippery-chicken/install.md

 ### Install slippery-chicken

-Installing slippery chicken, after fulfilling the prerequisites and (required) dependencies, is really easy.
+Installing slippery chicken, after fulfilling the prerequisites and (required) dependencies, is usually very easy.
 You can either download the sources from [http://github.com/mdedwards/slippery-chicken](http://github.com/mdedwards/slippery-chicken) and put them in your ASDF/Quicklisp directory, or use the terminal:

 ```shell